nens/threedi-docs/source/d_sewerage.rst

 #.
 Pumpstation

-Check out het :ref:`database-overview` for how use the structure attributes.
+Check out the :ref:`database-overview` for how use the structure attributes.
 Below, some specific details are listed.

 * The shape of the pipe, weir and orifice is stored in the cross section definition table.
 So make sure you have some available before you start adding these structures.